 Of course you should target your covering emails by industry too, both the delivery email with Top 10 Threats and outgoing emails to your existing database.
 This may sound difficult too but isn’t: one template produces 3 emails, targeted per vertical.
 You just copy and tweak.

-Consider the client example above (the 7 times increase one): we did run a generic ‘one size fits all’ email and resource campaign at first, because the CMO was sceptical about the cost-benefit of segmenting.
+For one of our clients we did run a generic ‘one size fits all’ email and resource campaign at first, because the CMO was sceptical about the cost-benefit of segmenting.
 When the initial results were underwhelming, we segmented the database and ran multiple parallel campaigns with segmented resources and emails, and increased the download rate by 7 fold in 2 weeks.
 The turnaround was next to instant.